Ivan-Muhumuza/hospital-information-system/README.md

    ```

 2. **Build and start the containers**:
-   Use Docker Compose to build the Docker image and start all containers (Spring Boot app, MongoDB, Redis, and MySQL):
+   Use Docker Compose to build the Docker image and start all containers (Spring Boot app, MongoDB, and Redis):
    ```bash
    docker-compose up --build
    ```